adafruit/Adafruit_TLV320_I2S/README.md

 https://learn.adafruit.com/the-well-automated-arduino-library/doxygen-tips

 Written by ladyada for Adafruit Industries.

-MIT license, check license.txt for more information All text above must be included in any redistribution
+MIT license, check [license.txt](https://github.com/adafruit/Adafruit_TLV320_I2S/blob/main/LICENSE.txt) for more information

+All text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for "Adafruit DACX578" and install the library.
+To install, use the Arduino Library Manager and search for "Adafruit TLV320 I2S" and install the library.